08/08/2023

 The customer knows best

-• Predicting final consumer demand and behaviour
+• Final consumer demand and behaviour predictions

 • Successful forecasting for pricing strategies and promotions